jmiller316/TayTech/README.md

 ## Installation Instructions.
 1. Download the code.
 Download the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/).
 2. Modify config.py.
-  1. LOG_DIR: location of model checkpoints
-  2. MODEL_NAME: the name of the model file to load
-  3. DATA_PATH: location of the dataset
-  4. TEST_DATA: text file used to synthesize audio if not passing in text to predict in the code
+  i.
+LOG_DIR: location of model checkpoints ii.
+MODEL_NAME: the name of the model file to load iii.
+DATA_PATH: location of the dataset iv.
+TEST_DATA: text file used to synthesize audio if not passing in text to predict in the code
-  5. SAVE_DIR: where to save sythesized outputs
-  6. DEVICE: cpu or gpu depending on your computer
+  v.
+SAVE_DIR: where to save sythesized outputs vi.
+DEVICE: cpu or gpu depending on your computer

 ## Instruction to Run
 1. Training - run train.py to train